 Over three weeks in 2019, the artists transformed a long stretch of railway arches along the Clydeside Expressway: more than 700 hours of painting and spraying in total.
 The path along the expressway connects the city center of Glasgow to its thriving West End.
 The murals depict a vast array of subjects, ranging from bizarre and abstract to tributes to Glasgow’s industrial and artistic past.

 The murals were visited by Nicola Sturgeon, the first minister for Scotland, demonstrating the importance of projects like this in the renewal of the city.
+As with all aspects of public art, especially in the form of graffiti, the works are in constant flux.
+There are new pieces being commissioned on a rotating basis, here today gone tomorrow.

 Know Before You Go